guiaf04/cpu_16bits/README.md

     * MOV R0, 0X06
     * STR [R0], R1
     *  HALT
+* But, also sequence of valid instruction can run since the correct binary(oh hexadecimal) value be provided

 ## Tests
 * All components were tested individually with their respective testbenches and their integrations were tested on the CPU testbench